Sexist job ads discriminate against women in China — even specifying applicants’ required height, weight, and facial structure

 - source

-- Research from Human Rights Watch, which analyzed 36,000 ads from the last five years, found ads regularly list a preference for men or put unfair demands on female applicants.
+- Many job ads in China openly discriminate against women according to r esearch from Human Rights Watch, which analyzed 36,000 job ads from the last five years and found ads regularly list a preference for men or put unfair demands on female applicants.

 - While many jobs state “men only” or “men preferred,” jobs open to women were found to list height, weight, facial appearance, marital status, motherhood, and manly demeanor as requirements.